mnacheva1/Census-Data---ML-Classification/README.txt

 Due to class imbalances, performance is evaluated on the basis of F1 score.
 Performance is also analysed with respect to bias/variance trade-off.

 Data:
-The data is sourced from the 1994  US Annual census, available:
-The data is downloaded in two files, namely, training and testing set.
-It includes 48,842 observations, a total of 14 categorical and continuous features
+The data is sourced from the 1994  US Annual census, available here: https://archive.ics.uci.edu/ml/datasets/adult The data is downloaded in two files, namely, training and testing set.
+These are: 'adult' & 'adult.test' It includes 48,842 observations, a total of 14 categorical and continuous features

 To run: